Coastal Communities Housing Intervention (Thanet, Kent)

 B. Empty Property Loans – designed to bring smaller single empty properties back into occupation.
 Both landlords and First Time Buyers are/will be eligible for loans;

-C. Home Improvement Loans – focused on helping low income and elderly owner occupiers (and possibly First Time Buyers) make essential repairs and improvement to their homes;
+C. Home Improvement Loans – focused on helping low income and elderly owner occupiers (and possibly First Time Buyers) make essential repairs and improvement to their homes; and

 D. Programme Management and Dissemination of Good Practice – resource to manage the cross-authority programme and support dissemination of good practice across the SELEP Coastal Communities.